VivianIsineyi/MySQL-Host-Password-Change-Through-Python-Jupyter-Notebook/README.md

 BEFORE RUNNING THE CODE: edit the old password, and new password to your desired choice.

 When you start running the code, the first line will require about 10 minutes to run, so that it will determine whether you have the mysqlconnector or download it for you.
+NOTE: It will look like it's doing nothing,for a while.

 After which, it will run the rest of the codes to change your password.